Wednesday, 31 May 2023

 Nature's reading room

-As a child I gravitated to reading outside.
-I like to think that it was because I was imaginative and adventurous but I suspect that it was more likely related to the fact that I had a plethora of younger siblings.
+As a child, I gravitated toward reading outside.
+I like to think it was because I was imaginative and adventurous, but I suspect it had more to do with the fact that I had four younger siblings.

-If you haven't sat under a weeping willow and read your favourite author - go - go do it now.
-(Take a flashlight if the sun's clocked-off for the day.)
-Not just any weeping willow mind; the tips of the branches have to sweep to the ground like a Victorian skirt, so that the little beggars (be they siblings, kids or colleagues) can't find you.
+If you’ve never sat under a weeping willow with your favourite author, go - go do it now.
+(Take a flashlight if the sun has already clocked off for the day.)
+Not just any weeping willow, though; the tips of the branches must sweep all the way to the ground like a Victorian skirt, creating a private green room where little beggars - be they siblings, children, or even colleagues - can’t find you.

-As a young teen I graduated to the sturdy upper limbs of elm and oak trees.
-Fields of wild flowers were good too, as long as I had a rock or a tree trunk to lean against.
-My friends and I had a library in a forest.
-We enveloped books in waterproof waxed bread-wrappers and stashed them in the cubbies created by tree roots, and met every day to read, using the mossy rocks as seats and tables.
-I suspect that a number of books remain hidden on that forest floor all these years later.
+As a young teen, I graduated to the sturdier upper limbs of elm and oak trees.
+Fields of wildflowers worked too, provided there was a rock or a tree trunk to lean against.
+My friends and I even had a library in a forest.
+We wrapped our books in waterproof, waxed bread wrappers and tucked them into cubbies formed by tree roots, meeting daily to read, using mossy rocks as seats and tables.
+I suspect more than a few of those books are still hidden on the forest floor, all these years later.

-You know how people tend to have their own perspective of their environment depending on their jobs or interests?
-On a drive through Saskatchewan, for example, an Australian rancher friend pointed out coyotes lurking in ditches, a camouflaged deer in a field and bear cubs clambering up a tree trunk.
-My regular drive transformed from a pleasant enough journey to a National Geographic Special because my companion was tuned into what interested him.
-Another buddy worked with power lines; not just poles and wires it turns out.
-Oh no. Much more than that.
-Miles and miles and miles of much more than that.
+Have you noticed - people tend to experience the world differently depending on their interests or professions.
+On a drive through Saskatchewan, for example, an Australian rancher friend pointed out coyotes lurking in ditches, a camouflaged deer in a field, and bear cubs clambering up a tree trunk.
+What had been a pleasant enough drive suddenly felt like a National Geographic special, simply because my companion was tuned in to what caught his eye.
+Another friend worked with power lines - not just poles and wires, as it turns out, but miles and miles of much more than that.

-It's the same with me.
-Even now the landscape around me is mapped out into reading nooks; that cosy patch of grass by the river bank, the inviting crook of a tree branch, a wooden pier dappled by sunlight.
+It’s the same for me.
+Even now, the landscape around me is mentally mapped into reading nooks: a cosy patch of grass by the riverbank, the inviting crook of a tree branch, a wooden pier dappled with sunlight.

-The weeping willow is still my all-time favourite but the nearest one is three streets away and apparently they "find it a bit weird for a grown woman to camp out on our lawn," so for that particular experience I make do with my comfortable bed.
-The lamp casts a gentle circle of light, and except for the cat on my shoulder and the dog draped across my feet, it's almost like the real deal.
-Without the ants.
+The weeping willow remains my all-time favourite, but the nearest one is three streets away - and apparently they “ find it a bit strange for a grown woman to camp out on our lawn.”
+So I make do with my comfortable bed.
+The lamp casts a gentle circle of light, and except for the cat on my shoulder and the dog draped across my feet, it’s almost the real thing.

 Amazon Creative Writing Guides